MasterJ93/ATProtoKit/README.md

 - [x] Written with adherence to the Swift API Design Guidelines.
 - [ ] Well-written documentation for all of the AT Protocol and Bluesky APIs.
 - [x] A RichText helper to parse text into the applicable facets.
-- [ ] Easily identify and validate different identifiers.
+- [ ] Easily validate different identifiers.
 - [ ] A powerful Firehose API that retrieves and filters events and records in real-time.
 - [x] A logging tool for easy debugging.